Difference between web service and .net remoting

 What is Web services ?

-A web service is a method of communication between two software units over the World Wide Web.
-Applications can access Web services through different data formats such as HTTP, XML, and SOAP, with no need to worry about how each Web service is implemented.
+A web service is a communication method between software units that operates over the World Wide Web.
+It allows applications to interact with each other using various data formats such as HTTP, XML, and SOAP, without concerning themselves with the underlying implementation details of each specific web service.

 What is .Net Remoting ?